 PLEASE DO BUSINESS WITH THOSE WHO DO BUSINESS WITH US -- OUR ADVERTISERS.

-VOA VIEW: It is a large national security.
+VOA VIEW: It was a pro Russia deal.

 THANK YOU FOR VISITING OUR WEB PORTAL.
 PLEASE TELL A FRIEND.